 Maximum Loan Amount

 The award amount provided to any Applicant, owner, general partner, developer, or combination thereof will be limited by the amount of money available at the time, cap on maximum number of units, as well as the restrictions on Rural and Urban use of the funds.
-Furthermore, The applicant and the principals thereof will be limited to submitting and being awarded no more than three (3) applications for funding under the Oklahoma Homebuilder Program, and no more than 4 across both the Oklahoma Homebuilder Program and the Oklahoma Increased Housing Program.
+Furthermore, anyApplicant and the principals thereof will be limited to submitting and being awarded no more than three (3) applications for funding under the Oklahoma Homebuilder Program, and no more than 4 across both the Oklahoma Homebuilder Program and the Oklahoma Increased Housing Program.
 Applicants will not be able to submit another application until certificates of occupancy are received and submitted to OHFA, the loan has been repaid, and all other appropriate closeout documentation has been submitted.
+For any Applicant that is submitting multiple applications under the same program, they must first close on a single loan and begin construction before submitting any additional applications for that same program.
 This does not preclude the applicant from submitting an application for one of OHFA’s other housing development programs.

-The Oklahoma Homebuilder Program may provide up to ninety percent (90%) of the Total Development Costs (TDC), in the form of a recourse loan to be paid as draw requests are submitted. .
+The Oklahoma Homebuilder Program may provide up to ninety percent (90%) of the Total Development Costs (TDC), in the form of a recourse loan to be paid as draw requests are submitted.
+The Applicant must provide their 10% equity upfront before drawing on any loan funds.
 This contribution must be in the form of equity financing (cash, land, partner contribution, etc.) Once a draw request is received, OHFA’s designated construction inspector will conduct an inspection and document the construction progress.
 OHFA staff will review the inspection report and disburse approved draws.

 Target Population